pivotal/docs-platform-automation/docs/upgrade.md

 * an [exported installation][installation] from a currently deployed Ops Manager
 * the [auth file][auth file] for a currently deployed Ops Manager

-IAAS resource requirements
-command requirements

-##Upgrading Ops Manager
+###Upgrading Ops Manager
 The [`upgrade-opsman`][upgrade-opsman] task follows the flow based on state of an OpsManager VM.
 This flowchart gives a high level overview of how the task makes decisions for an upgrade.

 {% include "./upgrade-flowchart.mmd" %}

-On successive invocations of task, it will offer different behaviour of the previous run.
+On successive invocations of the task, it will offer different behaviour of the previous run.
 This aids in recovering from failures (ie: from an IAAS) that occur.

-###Version Check Errors:
+###Version Check Errors
-1) <b>downgrading is not supported by Ops Manager</b> (Manual Intervention Required)
+1) <b>Downgrading is not supported by Ops Manager</b> (Manual Intervention Required)

 * Ops Manager does not support downgrading to a lower version.
-Try the upgrade again with a newer version of Ops Manager
+* SOLUTION: Try the upgrade again with a newer version of Ops Manager.

-2) <b>could not authenticate with Ops Manager</b> (Manual Intervention Required)
+2) <b>Could not authenticate with Ops Manager</b> (Manual Intervention Required)

-* Credentials provided in the auth file do not match the credentials of an already deployed Ops Manager
+* Credentials provided in the auth file do not match the credentials of an already deployed Ops Manager.
 * SOLUTION: To change the credentials when upgrading an Ops Manager, you must update the password in your Account Settings.
 Then, you will need to update the following two files with the changes:
   [`auth.yml`][auth file]
   [`env.yml`][env file]

 3) <b>The Ops Manager API is inaccessible</b> (Recoverable)

+* The task could not communicate with Ops Manager.
-* This error is fixed within the task.
-The task will assume that the Ops Manager VM is not created, and will run the [`create-vm`][create-vm] and [`import-installation`][import-installation] tasks
+* SOLUTION: Rerun the [`upgrade-opsman`][upgrade-opsman] task.
+The task will assume that the Ops Manager VM is not created, and will run the [`create-vm`][create-vm] and [`import-installation`][import-installation] tasks.

 ###IAAS CLI Errors

-4) When the CLI for a supported IAAS fails for any reason (i.e., bad network, outage, etc) we treat this as an IAAS CLI error.
-The specific error will be returned as output, but <i><b>most errors can simply be fixed by re-running the `upgrade-opsman` task.</b></i>

-The following tasks can return an error from the IAAS's CLI:
+1) When the CLI for a supported IAAS fails for any reason (i.e., bad network, outage, etc) we treat this as an IAAS CLI error.
+The following tasks can return an error from the IAAS's CLI: [`delete-vm`][delete-vm], [`create-vm`][create-vm]

-* Delete the current Ops Manager VM
-* Create a new Ops Manager VM
+* SOLUTION: The specific error will be returned as output, but <i><b>most errors can simply be fixed by re-running the `upgrade-opsman` task.</b></i>

 {% include ".internal_link_url.md" %}
 {% include ".external_link_url.md" %}